vaibhavkumar779/KUP/README.md

   Microservices architecture is built as small independent module based on business functionality Each project and module has their own database

-# Q. What are spirits?
+# Q. What are sprints?
   Sprint is a set period of time during which specific work has to be completed and made ready for review.Each sprint begins with a planning meeting

 # Q. Difference between Agile and DevOps?